JarrettWendt/JarrettWendt.github.io/CustomEngine/_posts/2020-05-24-UnityCoroutines.md

 Something that might be convenient about this is that there's only ever one call to `std::async` for every `Coroutine`.
 Meaning each `Coroutine` is guaranteed to always run on the same thread.
 That might be useful if some user-code relies on checking the state of the current thread.

 There's problems with going this route though.
 For one, we're introducing countless potential race conditions.
-Since before async coroutines were limited to only being called within `Update()`, there might have been some safety assurances about when they're being invoked.
+Before, async coroutines were limited to only being called within `Update()`, so you could make some safety assurances about the state of the engine.
 Now nothing is safe.
-What if the user attempts to manipulate the state of the engine while the engine is in the middle of rendering something?
+What if the coroutine does something unwanted while the engine happens to be in the middle of a render?
 Or doing a physics calculation?
 There's too many aspects of a game engine to make it completely thread safe and doing so would result in a lot of unwanted overhead.

-An alternative might simply be to just let the user call `std::async` themselves.
-The C++ standard library's threading multithreading constructs are some of the most powerful and expressive I've seen in any language.
-It might not be that much of a burden on the user to tell them to "do it themselves".
+Another problem with this implementation of true asynchronousness is performance.
+For simplicity's sake, I've used a single `while` loop that just repeatedly checks of the coroutine can `Resume` and whether it is finished.
+The problem with this is that, when the `Coroutine` isn't doing anything, this creates a busy-wait.
+The thread will waste precious cycles looping and not doing anything.
+We could fix this with a simple call to `std::this_thread::sleep_for()`.
+A more comprehensive solution would be to involve thread pooling.

-A good middle ground might be to introduce some sort of `SelfDestructingThread` type.
+An idea worth mentioning is a sort of `SelfDestructingThread` type.
 I've had some ideas on how to implement this for a while but haven't perfected it yet.
 Basically, you spawn a thread and just let it run and when it's done it destroys itself and all memory associated with it.
 The main problem with it is I can't decide if there should or shouldn't be a way to get a handle to it or not.
 Having a handle would be useful if you want to kill the thread early, but it would also partially defeat the purpose of it being "self-destructing".

 <sub><sub> Credit goes to <a href="https://blog.panicsoftware.com/your-first-coroutine/" target="_blank">panicsoftware's tutorial</a> which really helped me with understanding C++20's coroutines </sub></sub>